alexfernandez/pg-pooled/README.md

 ### Loadtest Your Server

-If you want to see how your server behaves, you can use the command `pg-loadtest`:
+If you want to see how your server behaves, you can use the command `pooled-loadtest`:

-    $ pg-loadtest remote://user:password@server:5432/database -n 10000
+    $ pooled-loadtest remote://user:password@server:5432/database -n 10000

 for a pooled server, or for a remote setup:

-    $ pg-loadtest remote://user:password@server:5432/database -n 10000
+    $ pooled-loadtest remote://user:password@server:5432/database -n 10000

+Check out some more options with:

+    $ pooled-loadtest --help

 ### Caveats